 - Donna Voisine, Apple Dumpling Daycare – two openings for children age two and up.

 Several family childcare providers did not respond to the survey.

 Contact information for these providers is in the ECCS Town Resource Directory, look under either Childcare Centers or Family Childcare Provider categories.
 Note that there are additional providers who either did not respond to the survey or who preferred not to be listed.

 The cost for childcare depends on the age of the child and their schedule.
 The cost per day is lower if attending all five days instead of part time.
 Extended day options usually cost extra.
 The cost for infants and toddlers is usually higher since there is a lower teacher-child ratio and can run $230 to $320 per week.
-Care for preschool age children can be $36 t0 $60 per day for depending on the hours.
+Care for preschool age children can be $36 to $60 per day for depending on the hours.
+Care for school age children with remote learning support is $50 to $75 per day.
 Some centers offer financial assistance or sibling discounts.

 Lower and moderate income working families can apply for the Care4Kids childcare subsidy program.
 Phone: 1-888-214-KIDS (5437) or web site: http://www.ctcare4kids.com

 The Governor’s office issued guidance to the school districts about reopening in the fall of 2020: Adapt, Advance, Achieve: Connecticut’s Plan to Learn and Grow Together.
 Districts have put together plans for: reopening in the building, a split schedule and enhanced distance learning.
 They are offering a distance learning option for students who choose not returning to the open classroom.
 The Southington Public School’s reopening plans and parent surveys are can be found on their COVID-19 page under the “From our Superintendent”

 The State Department of Education has additional resources for Families and Educators.